Akhil Bharatiya Adhivakta Parishad: Legal Awareness Camps

 ABAP conducts Legal Awareness Camps to educate citizens about their rights and responsibilities.

 Educational Initiatives

-ABAP organizes seminars, symposiums, and workshops at national, state, district, and court levels.
-Court units hold periodic study circles under the guidance of senior advocates to discuss legal developments, new bills, and amendments.
+ABAP organises seminars, symposiums and workshops at the national, state, district, and court levels.
+Court units hold periodic study circles under the guidance of senior advocates to discuss legal developments, new bills and amendments.

 Public Interest Litigation

-ABAP has supported public interest litigations on behalf of marginalized groups, including Scheduled Castes and Tribes, farmers, informal workers, and women.
-These cases are often filed by local activists and organizations, represented and guided by advocates associated with ABAP.
+ABAP has supported public interest litigations on behalf of marginalised groups, including scheduled castes and tribes, farmers, informal workers, and women.
+These cases are often filed by local activists and organisations.
+They are then represented and guided by advocates associated with ABAP.

 Study and Research Groups

-State and national study groups examine new and amended laws, bills, and judicial reforms.

 ABAP also publishes a quarterly bilingual magazine, Nyaya Pravah.

 National Conventions

-The ABAP has organized fifteen national conferences to date.
-The fourteenth conference in 2015 was attended by the then-Minister of Law and Justice Sadananda Gowda.
+The ABAP has organised fifteen national conferences to date.
+The fourteenth conference in 2015 was attended by the then-Minister of Law and Justice, Sadananda Gowda.